Silicosis

 • Bronchodilator medicines can make breathing easier by widening and relaxing your airways.

 • Lung transplants can help people with severe silicosis by halting disease progression and improving quality of life.
+This may be recommended for late-stage silicosis to improve survival.

 • Oxygen therapy delivers highly concentrated oxygen via an air mask or tube through the nasal passage.
 It can reduce irritation and breathing difficulties.